SaliSharfman/Ex1/README.md

-This is offline algorithms of elevator algorithms, we're going to split this project to five classes Elevator, CallForElevator, Building, Calls_List and Ex1.
+This is an offline algorithms of elevator algorithms, we're going to split this project to five classes Elevator, CallForElevator, Building, Calls_List and Ex1.
 We going to seed building class with json data.
 CallForElevator with csv data.
 Ex1 class uses building as argument for its constructor.